 It’s no myth that programmers are a highly sought-after group for companies all over the globe.
 In her Forbes article on The Most Promising Jobs of 2016, Katheryn Dill breaks down and analyzes GlassDoor’s Best Jobs in America rankings, which analyzed the highest scoring jobs on their site and compared the earning potential with the ability to obtain a job in that field.
 Mobile Developers came in at number five while Software Engineers are in the top ten.
 After falling in the past few years, Software Development Managers still hold a spot in the top twenty.
 Scott Dobroski, the career trends analyst for GlassDoor points out, “This year we see a lot of tech jobs and we also see a lot of health care jobs–that should not be a surprise,” said Dobroski.
 “What that indicates is these two industries continue to grow and be across the board great places for people to find jobs.”

 Joseph Mapua also points out in his article in SkilledUp that, according to the BLS, businesses are looking to hire IT and computer workers due to the high demand for implementing new technologies.
 Developing software, enhancing security, upgrading outdated systems are all areas for which organizations have a need for computer professionals.

-US News Today came out with their list of top 100 jobs of 2014 recently as well.
-Software developer and computer systems analyst were the top two in the entire list!
-Within the list of tech jobs, the top 5 careers include these two plus web developer, information security analyst, and database administrator.
+US News Today came out with their list of top 100 jobs of 2016 recently as well.
+Software and web developers held strong spots in the top fifteen and Computer Systems Analysts were number three in the entire list!
+Within the list of tech jobs, the top 5 careers include these three plus IT managers and Information Security Analyst.